Skip to main content

 note

-OIDC Access Token Authentication is the recommended method for production and required for SaaS.
-You must obtain an Access Token and pass it as an OAuth 2.0 Bearer Token in the Authorization header of each request.
+OIDC-based authentication is recommended for production and required for SaaS.
+Obtain an access token and pass it as an OAuth 2.0 Bearer Token in the Authorization header of each request.
+The token's subject (user or client) must also have the required authorizations.
+Otherwise, requests fail with 403 Forbidden even if authentication succeeds.

 1. Create client credentials in the Camunda Console.